 In 2006, filmmaker Michael Nash learned that a U.N.
 University study found that there are more environmental refugees in the world than political or religious.
 With that in mind, Nash set out to document how humans worldwide are being displaced by environmental change and increasingly extreme weather conditions.
 Through personal accounts and jarring footage, Climate Refugees reveals how the effects of climate change extend from individual to national security.
 Learn more about the film at www.climaterefugees.com.

-A panel discussion, prior to the film screening, will consider how socionatural orders encounter, understand, and adapt to the changing conditions and perceptions of climate, technology, resources and environmental knowledge.
-Panelists will discuss why understanding natural conditions as both a medium and outcome of human experience can be a useful way of framing climate and displacement as global and long term processes, rather than as localized and limited crises.
+A panel discussion, prior to the film screening, considered how socionatural orders encounter, understand, and adapt to the changing conditions and perceptions of climate, technology, resources and environmental knowledge.
+Panelists discussed why understanding natural conditions as both a medium and outcome of human experience can be a useful way of framing climate and displacement as global and long term processes, rather than as localized and limited crises.

 5:30-6:30PM - Panel Discussion